adventuremomblog

 14000 International Rd, Cumberland, OH

-The Wilds gives visitors a taste of an African safari with the affordability of midwest prices.
+The Wilds gives visitors a taste of an African safari but with the affordability of Midwest prices.

-The repurposing of the land allows for important animal conservation and education.
+The repurposing of the land has allowed an opportunity for important animal conservation and education.

-During the 2+ hour open-air safari tour, you will see several rare and endangered species, along with rhinos, ostriches, and giraffes roaming around in a natural setting.
+During the 2+ hour open-air safari tour, you’ll see several rare and endangered species, along with rhinos, ostriches, and giraffes roaming around in a natural setting.

 Use your brochure to learn more about the animals on site and check the box as you identify them on your tour.

-It’s recommended that you arrive 30 minutes before your scheduled tour time to allow for time to be transported from the parking lot by the shuttle to the top.
+It’s recommended that you arrive 30 minutes before your scheduled tour time to allow additional time to be transported from the parking lot by the shuttle to the top.

 If you arrive with extra time to kill before your tour, I recommend checking out the Discovery Field Station.